PHP: PHP 8.x (2020 onwards)

+The addition of a rich type system is part of a general trend towards a stricter language, and PHP 8.0 included breaking changes to the handling of string to number comparisons, numeric strings, and incompatible method signatures.
+Later versions have introduced deprecation notices for behaviour which is planned as a breaking change in a future major version, such as passing null to non-nullable internal function parameters and referring to properties which have not been declared on the class.

 Release history

 Beginning on 28 June 2011, the PHP Development Team implemented a timeline for the release of new versions of PHP.
 Under this system, at least one release should occur every month.
 Once per year, a minor release should occur which may include new features.
 Every minor release should at least be supported for two years with security and bug fixes, followed by at least one year of only security fixes, for a total of a three-year release process for every minor release.
 No new features, unless small and self-contained, are to be introduced into a minor release during the three-year release process.
+A 2024 RFC extended the length of the security fix only period to two years, fixed all end of life dates to 31 December, and removed the exception that allowed for "small and self-contained" features to be introduced in patch versions.

 Mascot

 The mascot of the PHP project is the elePHPant, a blue elephant with the PHP logo on its side, designed by Vincent Pontier in 1998.
 "The (PHP) letters were forming the shape of an elephant if viewed in a sideways angle."

 The elePHPant is sometimes differently coloured when in plush toy form.

-Many variations of this mascot have been made over the years.
+Many variations of this physical mascot have been made over the years.
 Only the elePHPants based on the original design by Vincent Pontier are considered official by the community.
 These are collectable and some of them are extremely rare.